kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

-`install` method can accept a `VendingMachine` of type `SoftDrink` or subtypes of `SoftDrink` (`Cola` or `TonicWater`).
-This is possible, because type parameter A is prefixed with a +.
+`install` method accepts `VendingMachine` of type `SoftDrink` or subtypes of `SoftDrink` (`Cola` or `TonicWater`).
+This is possible because type parameter A is prefixed with a +.
 It indicates that subtyping is covariant in that parameter.
 Alternatively, it can be said that class `VendingMachine` is covariant in its type parameter `A`.
 Next code snippet shows covariant subtyping because `Cola` and `TonicWater` are subtypes of `SoftDrink`.

 {% highlight scala %}
 // covariant subtyping